About self-service search

 The search page displays the events and timeline details corresponding to the user’s risk indicator and the data source.

 For more information on risk timeline, see Risk timeline.

 Use the following features on the self-service search page:

-Search box to enter your query and filter data
+Search box to enter your query and filter events